Late Bronze Age collapse: Syria

 There is clear evidence that Ugarit was destroyed in some kind of assault, though the exact assailant is not known.
-In one residential area called the Ville sud, thirty two arrowheads were found scattered throughout the area while twelve of the arrowheads were found on the streets and in the open spaces.
-Along with the arrowheads, two lance heads, four javelin heads, five bronze daggers, one bronze sword, and three bronze pieces of armor were scattered throughout the houses and streets suggesting a fight took place in this residential neighborhood.
-An additional twenty-five arrowheads were also recovered scattered around the city centre, all of which suggests the city was burnt by an assault not by an earthquake.
-At the city of Emar, on the Euphrates, at some time between 1187 and 1175 only the monumental and religious structures were targeted for destruction while the houses appear to have been emptied, abandoned and were not destroyed with the monumental structures which suggests that the city was burned by attackers even though no weapons were recovered.
+In one residential area called the Ville sud, thirty-two arrowheads were found scattered throughout the area.
+Twelve of these arrowheads were found on the streets and in open spaces.
+Along with the arrowheads, two lance heads, four javelin heads, five bronze daggers, one bronze sword, and three bronze pieces of armor were scattered throughout the houses and streets, indicating that a fight occurred.
+An additional twenty-five arrowheads were also found scattered around the city centre.
+All of the recovered weaponry suggests the city was ruined by an assault, not by an earthquake.
+At the city of Emar on the Euphrates, at some time between 1187 and 1175, only the monumental and religious structures were targeted for destruction.
+The houses, on the other hand, appear to have been emptied, abandoned, and left intact.
+This particular scenario suggests that Emar was burned by attackers, despite the lack of weapons at the site.

-While certain cities such as Ugarit and Emar were destroyed at the end of the Late Bronze Age, there are several others which were not destroyed even though they erroneously appear on most maps of destruction from the end of the Late Bronze Age.
-No evidence of destruction has been found at Hama, Qatna, Kadesh, Alalakh, and Aleppo, while for Tell Sukas, archaeologists only found some minor burning on some floors likely indicating that the town was not burned to the ground around 1200 BC.
+While certain cities such as Ugarit and Emar were destroyed at the end of the Late Bronze Age, there are several others which were not destroyed, even though they erroneously appear on most maps of destruction at the end of the Late Bronze Age.
+No evidence of destruction has been found at Hama, Qatna, Kadesh, Alalakh, and Aleppo, while for Tell Sukas archaeologists only found some minor burning on some floors, likely indicating that the town was not burned to the ground around 1200 BC.

 The West Semitic Arameans eventually superseded the earlier Amorites and people of Ugarit.
 The Arameans, together with the Phoenicians and the Syro-Hittite states, came to dominate most of the region demographically; however, these people, and the Levant in general, were also conquered and dominated politically and militarily by the Middle Assyrian Empire until Assyria's withdrawal in the late 11th century BC, although the Assyrians continued to conduct military campaigns in the region.
 However, with the rise of the Neo-Assyrian Empire in the late 10th century BC, the entire region once again fell to Assyria.

 These sites in Syria show evidence of the collapse: Alalakh, Aleppo, Emar, Hama, Kadesh, Qatna, Tell Sukas, and Ugarit.